Questions about Cicerone

 Do you do all the walks and treks yourselves?

-You can read more about our adventures in Cicerone Extra.
+You can read more about our adventures and those of our authors and enthusiasts in Cicerone Extra.

 How do you make a guidebook?